Ausangate Trek Tinqui 5 Days/ 4 Nights

 • Meals as indicated in the itinerary (optional vegetarian food).
 Our professional cooks prepare meals that incorporate elements of both the Western and the traditional diet

-• Peruvian delicacies (Please communicate with your guide/cook during the trek if you have a preference for a certain type of dish).
+• Peruvian delicacies (Please communicate with your guide/cook during the trek if you have a preference for a specific type of dish).
 Salads, if served, are washed in boiled water

-• Horses (for equipment and personal items) including horsemen.
+• Horses (for equipment and personal items), including horsemen.
 They carry camping equipment, food, and kitchen utensils.
 We provide duffel bags at your briefing for your personal items (up to 6 kg per person).
-If you wish to take more, you can hire an extra mule at a cost of US$ 15.00 per day
+If you wish to take more, you can hire an extra mule at US$15.00 per day

 • 1 emergency horse that can be ridden if you are feeling ill or if you are a little slower